How to improve your work-life balance and why it's beneficial to both you and your company

 If you don't care about work one single bit, you probably won't do a very good job.
-However, most people have the the reverse problem: they care too much about work.
+However, a lot of people have the the opposite problem: they care too much about work.

 Caring too much is bad for both you and your company: